benwmcdowell/VASP_dos_tools/README.md

 Included files:
 - plot_dos.py | plots the site projected DOS from the DOSCAR of a VASP calculation
-- ldos_map.py | integrates the site projected DOS over a user specified range to generate a topography of the electron density
+                options:
+                      -a, --atomnums: plot the site projected DOS for the atoms at specified indices (ie. 0,4,355) -t, --types: plot the site projected DOS for atoms of specified types (ie. Ag, C) -i, --integrated: plot the integrated DOS instead, integrated between specified energies relative to Ef (ie 0,3 integrates from the Fermi level to 3 eV above the Fermi level)